yoctoalex/rseries-dmz/README.md

 ![Second DC](./assets/dc2_add_origin.png)

 Select **IP address of Origin Server on given Sites** as Origin Server type and type in the **10.6.11.20** private IP (Your BigIP XC interface in the second DC).
-Then in the drop-down menu select the [Virtual Site](#42-configure-second-virtual-site) we created earlier.
+Then in the drop-down menu select the second created Virtual Site.
 Complete the configuration by clicking the **Apply** button.

 ![Second DC](./assets/dc2_configure_origin.png)